TheRealAnonymous008/quartz/content/index.md

 	* Papers are organized by recency (most recent first).

 # Knowledge Index
-A broad listing of all the topics that I have made notes on.
-You can find more about the topics that I have deep dived on in this comprehensive [Skill Tree](https://whimsical.com/ontology-tree-Q29jMHUucE2kwACJfxrp1n) or on the explorer on the left. [^2]
+A broad listing of all the topics that I have made notes on [^2].

 [^2]: Styles based on how the [ABCs of Death Anthology](https://scp-wiki.wikidot.com/scp-anthology-hub) were laid out.
+I like the aesthetic

 <div class="custom-index-container">